 Participating screening centres

-Since June 1, 2021, lung cancer screening is offered at eight Quebec facilities as part of a stringently managed Lung Cancer Screening Demonstration Project.
+Since June 1, 2021, lung cancer screening is offered at seven Quebec facilities as part of a stringently managed Lung Cancer Screening Demonstration Project.
 No screening is offered in Quebec outside of this project.

 Institutions offering lung cancer screening: